 The GISC ensures at all times that the Board includes members with a broad range of business and strategic experience and expertise so that the Board is able to effectively carry out its mandate.
 On an annual basis, the GISC and the Board determine the key competencies and experience that they believe are necessary for the Board as a whole to possess in order to be an asset to the company and fulfil its responsibilities.
 These include the eight key attributes listed on page 39 and the specific competencies and experience listed in the following table (skills matrix) and described in the text that follows.
-The table below also shows the key competencies and experience that each independent director nominee has indicated they bring to the Board.
+The table below also shows the key competencies and experience that each independent director nomine has indicated they bring to the Board.
 Each such director nominee has also identified the principal areas of expertise that they possess and those are listed in the respective director nominee profiles on pages 17 to 23.
 The GISC reviewed the areas indicated by each nominee and the rationale provided for their respective selections and is satisfied that the nominees possess skills in those areas.

-out of 11 (45%) of all director nominees self-identify as women individuals who self-identify as members of the Black, Indigenous, People of Colour, disabled and/or LGBTQ2+ communities.
+5 out of 11 (45%) of all director nominees self-identify as women

+- individuals who self-identify as members of the Black, Indigenous, People of Colour, disabled and/or LGBTQ2+ communities. - 8 out of 11 (73%) of all director nominees self-identify as women or belonging to an underrepresented group.